This jet-powered Ferrari Enzo dragster took 17 years to build.

 The homemade jet-fueled Ferrari Enzo is 6.4 meters (21 feet) in length and 2.3 meters (7.8 feet) wide.

-It holds 400 liters of fuel and can burn all 400 liters in under three minutes.
+It can burn 400 liters of fuel in just three minutes.

 In comparison, a normal car could be driven from New York to Los Angeles on that amount of fuel.

-McQueen says his homemade car can churn out an insane 18,000 horsepower, which is equivalent to the power of 39 Corvettes.
+McQueen says his homemade car can churn out an impressive 18,000 horsepower, which is equivalent to the power of 39 Corvettes.

 It supposedly also has a top speed of 640km/h (400mph).